stealjs/steal/docs/config-babelOptions.md

 ## Babel 5 options for stealJS < 1.0
 If you are using a stealJS version less than 1.0, Babel is not the default transpiler.
-See [System.transpiler] how to change the JavaScript compiler.
+See [config.transpiler] how to change the JavaScript compiler.
 If you activated Babel as the default transpiler, steal sets the following as default options

 #### blacklist